-In the United States, food labeling is generally regulated by the United States Department of Agriculture (USDA), the United States Food & Drug Administration (FDA), and the United States Federal Trade Commission (FTC).
-The Food Safety and Inspection Service (FSIS) is the public health agency within the USDA responsible for ensuring that the nation’s commercial supply of meat, poultry, and egg products is safe, wholesome, and properly labeled and packaged.
-Other agencies are involved in the regulation of certain labels including, the Bureau of Alcohol and Tobacco Tax and Trade within the Department of the Treasury which governs alcohol labels and the Office of the United States Trade Representative (USTR) which is involved in treaty negotiations concerning food labeling and international trade.
+In the United States, food labeling is regulated mainly by two agencies: the Food and Drug Administration (FDA) and the United States Department of Agriculture (USDA).
+Within the USDA, the Agricultural Marketing Service (AMS) oversees the National Organic Program (NOP) and food grading system.
+Also within the USDA is the Food Safety Inspection Service (FSIS) which regulates the labeling of meat, poultry, and shelled egg products.
+However, the FDA and USDA are not the only two agencies that play a role in regulating food labeling.
+Other agencies are also involved in the regulation of certain labels.
+These agencies include the United States Federal Trade Commission (FTC) which ensures labels are fair and not deceptive; the Alcohol and Tobacco Tax and Trade Bureau (TTB) within the Department of the Treasury, which governs alcohol labels; and the Office of the United States Trade Representative (USTR) which is involved in treaty negotiations concerning food labeling and international trade.
 Additionally, various states and municipalities impose food labeling requirements, although there have been efforts in recent years to negate these local mandates.

 Food labeling laws and regulations address packaging and point-of-purchase advertising for food and supplements sold in retail establishments, menus in restaurants, and alcoholic beverage labeling.
 Food labeling laws and regulations also cover claims made by marketing endeavors, including claims about the purity of food products or health benefits.